First-principles simulation of spin diffusion in static solids using dynamic mean-field theory: Results

 which collects the polarization transfer between all different spin pairs $i,j$.
 Here, PA and PB represent the two categories of $^{31}$P spins.
 Such an approach is inspired by the perturbation treatment of spin diffusion discussed in the previous section.
 From \refeqn{eqn:TSD_ptbtheory} it can be deduced that the rate constant is proportional to the square of the coupling scaled by the ZQ line width.
 Since the rate constants of parallel spin-diffusion pathways are additive, such an effective coupling characterizes the effective rate constant.
 For the computation of $\left(d^{\Ph\Ph}_{\eff}\right)^2$, we consider all couplings within $10\times10\times10$ unit cells to ensure that finite-size effects are negligible.
 The computed effective coupling constants can be found in \refcite{datarepo}.
 The chemical-shift difference between the two $^{31}$P spins is given by

 In total, there are $30$ different categories of proton spins that interact with the phosphor spin ensemble.
 As for malonic acid, we first consider the proton bath to be homogeneous.
 The calculated mean-field parameters can be found in \refcite{datarepo}.
-In contrast to malonic acid, the mean-field correlation coefficient $\rho$ for GLP is very small, ranging from $0$ to $0.05$.
+In contrast to malonic acid, the mean-field correlation coefficient $\rho$, see \refeqn{eqn:relationCrho}, is very small for GLP, ranging from $0$ to $0.05$.
 Therefore, its effect on spin diffusion is negligible.
 In fact, this is required for the approximative treatment using an effective coupling $d_{\eff}$.
 In general, the spin diffusion process between a pair of spins depends on $\rho$ and must therefore be simulated individually.
-The situation in GLP is less complicated, as each phosphor spin interacts essentially with a separate local proton environment because of the large minimum distance between the phosphor spins.
+The situation in GLP is less complicated, as each phosphor spin interacts essentially with a separate local proton environment.
+The reason for this is that the minimum distance between the phosphor spins is large, so that the local environments overlap only slightly.
+This is in contrast to malonic acid, where the minimum distance of the carbon spins is much smaller leading to a considerable correlation coefficient.